COLA construction

 Prefab vs custom COLA: what's the difference?

-A prefab COLA is a pre-engineered kit structure (typically a standard gable steel shed in set sizes), while a custom COLA is designed from scratch around the school's specific site, timetable, and programming needs.
+A prefab COLA is a pre-engineered kit structure in set sizes, while a custom COLA is designed from scratch around a school's specific site, timetable, and programming needs.
 Prefab is faster to quote and often cheaper per square metre.
-Prefab fits simple applications like lunch area or walkway coverage.
-For spaces that will carry varied programming, a purpose-designed structure typically delivers a better-fitting outcome because the design follows from how the school will use the area.
+Custom typically delivers a better-fitting outcome for varied programming because the design follows how the school will actually use the area.

 How long does a school COLA installation take?